Course Syllabus

 Grading

-Student Report (25%): During the first part of the course we will have several assignments evaluating the climatic conditions, glacial movement and geomorphological development of a region.
+Student Report (25%): During the first part of the course we will have several assignments evaluating the climatic conditions, glacier mass balance and geomorphological development of a region.
 The individual assignments will be joined in a final report, requiring the student to integrate theory from the classes and apply it on concrete evidence.

 Iceland Field Journal (25%):

-Medium report written in groups of three students reporting on the visited stops of the excursion to Iceland and a short section covering the theories linked to the visits.
+Medium report written in pairs, reporting on the visited stops of the excursion to Iceland and a short section covering the theories linked to the visits.
 The report will graded based on scientific correctness, completeness of requirements and presentation.

 Poster Presentation (25%):